spatie/laravel-paginateroute/README.md

 If `$full` is true, the first page will be a fully qualified url.
 Ex. `/users/page/1` instead if just `/users` (this is the default).

+You can also retreive an array with all available urls.
+These can be rendered as a plain html list with page numbers.
+Note that these functions require a `LengthAwarePaginator`.

 ```php
 /**
  * @param  \Illuminate\Contracts\Pagination\LengthAwarePaginator $paginator